phan603/cs412_final/README.md

 👉 [Yelp Dataset on Kaggle](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset/data?select=yelp_academic_dataset_business.json)

-Make sure to download only the `yelp_academic_dataset_business.json` file and place them in a `data/` directory at the root of this project.
+Make sure to download only the `yelp_academic_dataset_business.json` file and place it in the root folder.
+Once you clean the dataset, you can place the csv file in the root folder as well or in the folders with the Jupyter notebooks.

+**Note that if you place the cleaned dataset in the root folder you may need to change the file path in the Jupyter Notebooks to reproduce the results correctly**

 ## ▶️ How to Run